Fake Tails- are they Really “a thing”?

 - Study, practice, and practice some more how to attach the tail to your horse.
 There are various attachment methods – all of which are effective and look reasonably natural if attached correctly.
 If you don’t have a local friend or teacher who can show you how to attach a false horse tail, check out tutorials on YouTube and be sure and practice multiple times before your first show.

 - Don’t neglect grooming and care for your horses own tail.
 Tail extensions are an artificial answer to the tail your horse would ideally grow.
 Wow judges and create envy in your competitors by creating a tail care regimen that creates the same or similar result without the fake look.

-Though there can be a lot of pressure in some shows circles to invest many hundreds in a premium false tail, the truth is that performance, practice, conditioning, and care wins horse shows, not false horse tail extensions.
+Though there can be a lot of pressure in some show circles to invest many hundreds in a premium false tail, the truth is that performance, practice, conditioning, and care wins horse shows, not false horse tail extensions.
 False tails are very likely a trend that will pass in the coming years, but good grooming, turnout, and conditioning- which anyone can afford- will always be on-trend in the horse show world.